icouldbreathe/icouldbreathe.github.io/about.md

 permalink: /about/
 ---

-This is a portfolio website for Dovydas Ciomenas.
+This is a portfolio website by Dovydas Ciomenas.
 Made using Jekyll and hosted on Github Pages.